-- What kind of observations will you collect?
-Surveys, interviews, artifacts (like homework) and observations (e.g. of classrooms) are the most common in PER.
+What kind of observations will you collect?
+Surveys, interviews, artifacts (like homework) and observations (e.g. of classrooms) are the most common in SoTL and discipline-based education research.
 Make sure that your access permits this kind of observation, that your theoretical framework will be able to use the data from it, and that it will be able to answer your research question.
 Amend your research question and theoretical framework(s) to reflect the kind of observations you will collect.
 You might triangulate across several different kinds of observations: preliminary surveys will identify participants for in depth interviews, and you ask them for their homework, for example.

-- If your project is based on finding patterns of human behavior, there are formalized methods for estimating effect sizes.
-A quick-n-dirty rule of thumb is that your error bars will go like 1/sqrt(N).
+If your project is based on finding patterns of human behavior, there are formalized methods for estimating effect sizes.
+A quick-n-dirty estimate is that your error bars will go like 1/sqrt(N).
 If you can estimate differences in your treatments based on the literature, you can guess about how many subjects you will need.
 If your estimates suggest you will need many more subjects than you have access to, you need to revise your research question.

-- If your project is based on finding cases of human behavior, you will need to think carefully about episode selection.
+If your project is based on finding cases of human behavior, you will need to think carefully about episode selection.
 How many episodes will you need to prove your point substantially?
-A good rule of thumb is 3-5, most of which should be similar and one of which should be contrasting.
+A good estimate is 3-5, most of which should be similar and one of which should be contrasting.
 More or fewer are possible.